 Georgia is considered an “at-fault” insurance state when it comes to car accidents.
-This means if you are involved in a car accident, the at-fault party is responsible for paying compensation for any damages and injuries you suffered.
+This means that every car crash is an at-fault accident in Georgia.
+If you are involved in a car accident, the at-fault party is responsible for paying compensation for any damages and injuries you suffered.

 The following are the three ways a car accident victim in Georgia can seek compensation for damages:

 - You can file a claim with your own insurer, who will then file a claim against the at-fault party’s insurance company

 - You can file a claim directly with the at-fault driver’s insurer